-9-12 High School Academic Eligibility for Extracurricular Activities
+Academic Eligibility for Extracurricular Activities

 A student wishing to participate in extracurricular activities must maintain their academic eligibility.
 For IHSA sanctioned activities, a weekly check on the student's academic progress will be made.
 The student must be passing six out of seven classes to be eligible for competition.
-Also for IHSA sanctioned or conference activities, the student must have passed six (6) classes from the previous semester to be eligible to participate in competition for the following semester.
-(Note: This standard does not apply to incoming freshmen students from 8th grade).
+Also for IHSA sanctioned activities, the student must have passed six (6) classes from the previous semester to be eligible to participate in competition for the following semester.
+(Note: This standard does not apply to incoming freshmen students.)